qcs-create2024/qcs-create2024.github.io/professional_development.md

 internship.
 Trainees should discuss with their supervisor about what microcredential topics might be of interest to them and/or of value to their future carreer plans.

+Microcredentials offered by the CREATE program can be found [here](https://qcs-create2024.github.io/microcredentials/microcredentials_main/).

 ### Conference travel funding
 All trainees will be welcome to apply for conference travel funding to present their CREATE-funded research.
 Conferences are a great opportunity to apply the